raufs/bofasa/ALGORITHM.md

 **Algorithm:**
 1. For each **coarse domain-resolution ortholog group**:
-   - Build multiple sequence alignment (MUSCLE).
+   - Build multiple sequence alignment (default: MUSCLE).
-   - Construct phylogenetic tree (FastTree2 or IQ-TREE).
+   - Construct phylogenetic tree (default: FastTree2).
    - Apply midpoint-rooting.
 If `-rs N` flag is specified, then root the tree randomly _N_-1 amount of times and once using midpoint.
    - Partition phylogeny into **refined domain-resolution ortholog groups** using using bofasa's recursive algorithm.
    - Further refine/adjust delineations of refined ortholog groups: (1) further split up disjoint ortholog groups [*see note* :scissors:] and (2) fixation index calculation to assess whether split partitions should be merged back [*see note* :tent:].